RateCity.com.au

 - 4 min read

-Most Australians have home and contents insurance that protects their home and their belongings against unforeseen damages.
-With this insurance you can be sure that your home and possessions are all well-protected, but does it protect the people who visit?
+Many Australians have home and contents insurance that protects their home and their belongings against unforeseen damages.
+With this policy, you can be sure that your home and possessions are all well-protected.
+But does it also protect the friends, colleagues and tradespeople who visit?

 Will home insurance public liability cover pay for personal injury?

-Some legal liability home insurance policies cover you not just for accidents that take place at your property, but also for ones which happen anywhere in Australia.
-Some even cover you if the incident happens in New Zealand elsewhere in the world, as long as you reside in Australia.
+Some legal liability home insurance policies not only cover you for accidents that take place at your property, but also for accidents anywhere in Australia.
 For example, you could be away on holiday and playing tennis when a shot accidentally breaks your opponent’s nose, and your insurer may still cover you for any costs.
+Some policies even cover accidents in New Zealand or elsewhere in the world, as long as you reside in Australia.

-Some insurers might also offer you optional cover for domestic workers compensation.
-This takes care of accidents that might occur while you have people working for you on your property.
-This cover, however, is only available in some states.
-Of course, many tradespeople and subcontractors often have their own liability insurance – whether self-bought or through their employer.
+Some insurers might also offer optional cover for domestic workers compensation, to cover accidents that might occur while you have people working for you on your property.
+However, this cover is only available in some states.
+Of course, many tradespeople and subcontractors have their own liability insurance, whether self-bought or through their employer.
 It may still be a good idea to consider this cover if your home is being renovated or repaired.

 Is there a liability limit on home insurance policies?